Schmigadoon review: Modern love meets old-fashioned musical in cheerful, star-packed comedy

 Schmigadoonians live in a studio musical from the 1940s, a fact Josh and Melissa soon discover.
 The news is delivered to them by a small, bearded leprechaun, who also reveals they can't leave Schmigadoon again until they find "true love."

-Though I consider myself a fan of musicals in general, I haven't seen too many older titles, especially from the 40s and 50s.
-The series draws from Brigadoon, which debuted on Broadway in 1947, and follows two young American tourists in Scotland who stumble onto a town that appears once every 100 years.
+Though I consider myself a fan of musicals, I haven't seen too many older titles, especially from the '40s and '50s.
+The series draws from Brigadoon, which debuted on Broadway in 1947, and follows two young American tourists in Scotland who stumble onto a town that appears only once every 100 years.
 Still, even without a degree in classic musicals, it's not hard to feel like you're in on the show's jokes and criticisms of the genre.

-The first two episodes of the series premiere Friday, with the rest released weekly.
+The first two episodes of the series are streaming now, with the rest released weekly.
 The production was co-written by Cinco Paul and Ken Daurio, who also worked together on Horton Hears a Who, The Lorax and Despicable Me, with Paul crafting all the show's catchy tunes.
 It was directed by Barry Sonnenfeld, known for directing the the Men in Black movies.

 The characters in Schmigadoon are expressive and overstated, and it's fun to watch the show's stacked lineup of stars do their thing.
 Chenoweth plays a dearily dressed traditionalist who frowns at Josh and Melissa's "newfangled ideas."
 Cumming is the mustachioed mayor who is secretly gay.
 Disney channel star Dove Cameron is a plaid-wearing, sweet-talking farmer's daughter.